KiandaBPM/docs/content/docs/platform/rules/tables/copy-table-rows.md

      **Box 2** represents the conditional check.

-     *This is the example output table using the conditions and table shown earlier, Note we are only copying the country and currency into the new table*
+     *This is an example of the output using the conditions shown above.
+Note we are only copying the country and currency into the new table:*

      ![Example output table](/images/copy-row-output-table.jpg)